2019 Moscow protests: July 27 rally in Moscow

 At 5 p.m., the police knocked out the door to the studio of the channel "Navalny LIVE" and conducted a search.
 Broadcast host Vladimir Milov and four channel employees were detained.
-A few minutes later, the police came to the editorial office of the Dozhd channel, and handed to the editor-in-chief Perepelova a writ to interrogation as a witness in a criminal case on obstructing the work of the MCEC.
+A few minutes later, the police came to the editorial office of the TV Rain channel, and handed to the editor-in-chief Perepelova a writ to interrogation as a witness in a criminal case on obstructing the work of the MCEC.

 Between 6.40 and 6.50 p.m., the judges in different parts of Moscow suddenly began to postpone the hearings on the cases of the candidates detained in the morning, thus making them free.
 Once free, they headed to Trubnaya Square, where protesters gathered.
 There they all were detained again, except for Dmitry Gudkov, who was detained the next day.

 By 8 p.m., police dispersed people from Trubnaya Square.
 The total number of detainees was 1074 people according to the Ministry of Internal Affairs and 1373 people according to "OVD-Info".
 The rally established a record for the number of detainees.
 The police acted harshly: they used batons and set service dogs.
 Dozens of people suffered.

 State owned media completely ignored the rally.
 International media reported many detainees.

 Due to the fact that the crowd was originally divided into several parts, it is hard to estimate the size of the rally.
 An official estimate of 3,500 participants seems completely unrealistic given that 1,373 were detained.
 Independent sources give an estimation of 15-20 thousand participants.
-The social media influencer, Ekaterina Lisina (Yekaterina_Lisina), was present and stated that her estimation of the crowd was close to 15,000 - 20,000.
+The social media influencer, Ekaterina Lisina (Yekaterina Lisina), was present and stated that her estimation of the crowd was close to 15,000 - 20,000.

 Starting from July 27, 2019, election campaign turned into criminal investigation environment.